 1) Your child may not have browsed any websites recently from any Forcefield-enabled computers or mobile devices.

-4) Your child may have downloaded another browser on their iOS device, such as Chrome.
-On iOS devices, Forcefield removes Safari and then only records browsing done through the Forcefield app.
-It will not record browsing through Chrome or other app browsers, and we are unable to block such downloads from the App Store.
-If your child has downloaded Chrome or another browser, we would have sent you the three notifications above.
-If you are unsure, log in to your Parent Dashboard online and review all of the apps on your children's iOS devices with our App Report.
-If you see Chrome or any other browser apps on any iOS device, you must delete them from your child's iPad or iPhone and tell your child that you will know if they download another browser again.
+3) Your child may have downloaded another browser on their mobile device.
+Forcefield can only record browsing activity done from within Forcefield for Child Device.
+If your child has downloaded another browser, we would have sent you the three notifications above.
+If you are unsure, log in to your Parent Dashboard online and review all of the apps on your children's mobile devices with our App Report.
+If you see other browser apps, you must delete them from your child's mobile device(s) and tell your child that you will know if they download another browser again.